thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 {% endhighlight %}

-The *states()* function generates a list of all the option values contained in the state select element.
+The *states()* function generates a list of all the option values contained in the state SELECT element.
 Then it uses *yield* to allow the caller to iterate through that list.

 The *districts()* and *projects()* generators are implemented the same way: